banner of finescrollsaw fretwork patterns

 Please note that this pattern is registered and copyrighted.
 If you would like to have it I offer it for 15 € plus shipping.
 The pattern is computer made, which provides total precision, and nicely printed for convenient scrolling.
 Click here to buy this pattern.
 Write me to info@finescrollsaw.com for any questions.

-These pictures have been sent by Paolo Cantonetti from Italy.
+This picture has been sent by Paolo Cantonetti from Italy.
 The clock has been made entirely with a hand saw in around fifteen days of work.

 This picture has been sent by Jose from Valencia.